 If you allow sites to use plug-ins and Google Chrome detects that you're missing a plug-in for a particular page, it'll prompt you to install the plug-in at the top of webpage.

 Click Install plug-in in the message.
 Some plug-ins begin the installation process by downloading a set-up file to your computer.
 For those plug-ins, make sure you confirm the download by clicking Save in the downloads bar that appears at the bottom of your browser window.
 Once the download has finished, restart Google Chrome by closing all open windows to complete the installation process.

 Plug-ins not working?
 See troubleshooting information

 Plug-ins are allowed by default.
 However, since they can occasionally be a security risk, Google Chrome blocks plug-ins that are outdated or those that are not widely used.
-Examples include Java, RealPlayer, QuickTime, Shockwave, Windows Media Player and Adobe Reader prior to Adobe Reader X. You can use the Content Settings dialog to block all plug-ins.
-Follow these steps:
+Examples include Java, RealPlayer, QuickTime, Shockwave, and Adobe Reader prior to Adobe Reader X. To block all plug-ins, follow the steps below:

 - Click the Chrome menu and select Settings.